PLANAR MAGNETIC TECHNOLOGY

-Well-designed planar magnetic speakers present an almost perfectly resistive load to the power amplifier in the system, since the voice coil is essentially a very long, thin wire.
+Well-designed planar magnetic speakers present an almost perfectly resistive load to the power amplifier in the system since the voice coil is essentially a very long, thin wire.
 It acts like a simple resistor.
 This is the easiest possible load for the amplifier to drive, and comparable to the one electronics manufacturers use during measurements designed to show how terrific their products perform.
 As a result, you can count on your amplifier sounding its best.

 Either Dipole or Monopole

-The nature of planar magnetic designs make it relatively easy to design them to either be dipole (radiating equally and in opposite phase in front of and behind the speaker, like ESLs) or monopole (radiating only in the forward direction, more like a traditional dynamic speaker).
+The nature of planar magnetic designs makes it relatively easy to design them to either be dipole (radiating equally and in opposite phase in front of and behind the speaker, like ESLs) or monopole (radiating only in the forward direction, more like a traditional dynamic speaker).
 This presents some interesting possibilities for on-wall or even in-wall designs that could combine exceptionally high performance with relatively little impact on a domestic environment.